transformationflow/transformationflow.github.io/docs/index.md

 There are third party solutions to manage different roles in (e.g. dbt for transformation and documentation, Airflow for orchestration, Dataflow for augmentation... etc!), however all of this can be achieved within BigQuery, without the need to learn, configure and manage multiple tools.

 ## Situation
-This is only possible due to the technical advancements in BigQuery, which have evolved it from a 'data warehouse' (i.e. place to store and retrieve data) to a 'data platform', if you know how to use it.
+This is only possible due to the technical advancements in BigQuery, which have evolved it from a 'data warehouse' (i.e. a place to store and retrieve data) to a 'data platform' (i.e. a foundational enabling technology), if you know how to use it.

 The most important features which we use are:
 - **Views** - enabling logic to be decomposed into a sequence of logical, testable (but ephemeral) steps, without requiring data to be continually re-created.
-- **Partitions** - enabling subsets of data to be queried and processed, reducing development and testing time, and supporting cost optimization
+- **Partitions** - enabling subsets of data to be queried and processed, reducing development and testing time, and supporting cost optimisation
 - **Functions** - enabling complex computations to be encapsulated into functional, reuseable code, leveraging SQL and Javascript functionality
 - **Routines** - enabling complex logic to be defined and executed, using control flows and complex data structures
 - **Information Schemas** - enabling easy visibility and use of metadata to build robust logical structures and automation